 H-GAC’s Sustainable Transportation Strategies are based on a vision of a future where everyone in the region has the choice to get where they want to go by walking, biking or taking transit, rather than always relying on their vehicles.

 Published in 2019, this report represents surveys from past project partners to better understand the impact of the program.
+An 8-page summary of the 10 Year Evaluation Report is also available.

 Published in 2016, the Instant Impact Guide provides simple and relatively quick solutions to create immediate public interest and excitement for walkable, vibrant places in communities.